 Shopping in the city

-For a full range, just around the corner from Treasurer's House is the large high street shop on Goodramgate.
-It's open daily (except Boxing Day and New Year's Day) and the friendly team will help you solve even the most difficult of gifting challenges.
+For a full range to browse, just around the corner from Treasurer's House is the large high street shop on Goodramgate.
+It's open daily (except Christmas Day, Boxing Day and New Year's Day) and the friendly team will help you solve even the most difficult of gifting challenges.